30 September 2025

 A strong research and development (R&D) sector benefit all Australians.
 ATSE welcomes the release of the Strategic Examination of Research and Development (SERD) Issues Papers and the proposed actions to strengthen Australia’s R&D sector.
 Many of these proposals reflect recommendations in our initial submission to the SERD or from our Boosting Australia’s Innovation report.

-This submission examines each of the first four Issues Papers and provide recommendations on the implementation of these measures to ensure they are as effective as possible in building Australia’s R&D system.
+These submissions examine each of the six Issues Papers and provide recommendations on the implementation of these measures to ensure they are as effective as possible in building Australia’s R&D system.

 1. National coordination